Amey-Thakur/ARTIFICIAL-INTELLIGENCE-AND-SOFT-COMPUTING-AND-ARTIFICIAL-INTELLIGENCE-AND-SOFT-COMPUTING-LAB/README.md

 ### Repository Purpose

 This repository represents a curated collection of study materials, reference books, lab experiments, and personal preparation notes compiled during my academic journey.
-The primary motivation for creating and maintaining this archive is simple yet profound: **to preserve knowledge for continuous learning and future reference**.
+The primary motivation for creating and maintaining this archive is simple yet profound: **to preserve knowledge for continuous learning and future reference.**

 As a computer engineer, understanding AI and soft computing is crucial for developing modern intelligent applications.
 This repository serves as my intellectual reference point: a resource I can return to for relearning concepts, reviewing methodologies, and strengthening understanding when needed.